-The Audit Committee has responsibility for, among other things: (i) reviewing our financial reporting and other internal control processes, our financial statements, the independent auditors' qualifications and independence; (ii) the performance of our internal audit function and independent auditors; (iii) the process and reporting principles for our publicly disclosed corporate responsibility and sustainability metrics; and (iv) our compliance with legal and regulatory requirements and our Code of Business Conduct and Ethics.
-For Fiscal 2021, the Board has determined that each of Ms. Dalgetty and Messrs.
-Clarke, George, Press and Sorrentino is financially literate and qualified to address any issues that are likely to come before the Audit Committee, including the evaluation of our financial statements and supervision of our independent auditors.
+The Audit Committee has responsibility for, among other things:

+- reviewing our financial reporting and other internal control processes, our financial statements, earnings press releases, financial guidance, the independent auditors' duties, qualifications, independence and reports to management; - the performance of our internal audit function and independent auditors; - the process and reporting principles for our publicly disclosed corporate responsibility and sustainability metrics; - pre-approving all audit and permitted non-audit and tax services provided by the independent auditor; - reviewing annually the effect of legal, regulatory and accounting initiatives on the Company's financial statements; - reviewing and approving any transaction between the Company and any related person in accordance with the Company's Statement of Policy Regarding Transactions with Related Parties; - our compliance with legal and regulatory requirements and our Code of Business Conduct and Ethics; and - reviewing the Company's reporting processes for environmental or social metrics.

+For Fiscal 2023, the Board has determined that each of Ms. Dalgetty and Messrs.
+Clarke and George is financially literate and qualified to address any issues that are likely to come before the Audit Committee, including the evaluation of our financial statements and supervision of our independent auditors.
 The Board also determined that each of Ms. Dalgetty, Messrs.
-Clarke and George meets and, during their respective periods of service on the Committee, Messrs.
-Press and Sorrentino met the additional criteria for independence of audit committee members under Rule 10A-3(b)(1) under the Securities Exchange Act of 1934, as amended (the "Exchange Act") and the rules of the NYSE.
-For Fiscal 2021, the Board determined that Ms. Dalgetty and Mr. Clarke each qualified as an "audit"

-committee financial expert as such term is defined in Item 407(d)(5)(ii) of Regulation S-K based on Ms. Dalgetty's education, experience and status as a chartered accountant and Mr. Clarke's education and experience as a chief financial officer of three publicly traded companies.
+Clarke and George meets the additional criteria for independence of audit committee members under Rule 10A-3(b)(1) under the Securities Exchange Act of 1934, as amended (the "Exchange Act") and the rules of the NYSE.
+For Fiscal 2023, the Board determined that Ms. Dalgetty and Messrs.
+Clarke and George each qualified as an "audit committee financial expert" as such term is defined in Item 407(d)(5)(ii) of Regulation S-K based on Ms. Dalgetty's education, experience and status as a chartered accountant, Mr. Clarke's education and experience as a chief financial officer of three publicly traded companies and Mr. George's education and experience overseeing financial statements over private equity investments.